adamff-dev/WiFi-Spam/README.md

 # WiFi Spam
-This script allows you to spam WiFi APs/SSIDs
+This script allows you to spam thousands of WiFi SSIDs.

 <img src="https://raw.githubusercontent.com/BlueArduino20/WiFi-Spam/master/Screnshot_02.png">

 ## Notes

-- This script allows you to generate the number of APs that you want, unless you're using the default word list (1000 APs).
+- This script allows you to generate the number of SSIDs that you want, unless you're using the default word list (1000 SSIDs).

-- If you are going to use the 4th option I recommend you generate up to ~5000 APs
+- If you are going to use the 4th option I recommend you generate up to ~5000 SSIDs

 - Some Intel® Hardware In particular Centrino are known to cause problems becuase of the way mdk3 works.